SainathBommisetty/Pagination/README.md

 ### How to use

-PaginationComponent will render different types of paginations, below props are exposed to that you can customize as per your requirement
+PaginationComponent will render different types of paginations, below props are exposed to that you can customize as per your requirement.

-{number} numberOfPages: total number of pages, {function} getCurrentPage: will return the current page index, {number} currentPage: default page to be selected on onLoad, {bool} showFirstLast: if true will show first and last option else no, {number} showPages: how many pages to be rendered in UI, {array} showText: ["First", "Back", "Next", "Last"] can pass any text for first,last,back and next.
-{string} className: can pass any string to write our own CSS,

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).